How Children In Large Families Are Objectified, Devalued, & Even Dehumanized

 In a large family, children learn to make the most out of least whether it is time, space, and resources.
 It is an understatement that in large families, there are more people than there are resources whether it is actual and/or parental time, space, material, and/or monetary resources.
 There is never enough of anything in large families.
 Resources, monies, and human time are stretched to the limit and beyond.
 Oftentimes, children in large families suffer in one way or other because of this lack.
 The large family environment can be tough, even difficult environment for children to grow up in.

-How the Large Family Negatively Impact on Children
+How the Large Family Negatively Impacts on Children

 Children in large families, on average, live in difficult, even harsh environments.
 One can describe their socioeconomic situation as tenuous at best and precarious at worst.
 Monies must be stretched among a large amount of children and oftentimes ends are not met.
 It is not unusual for them to do without.
 At times, they must do without the necessities in order to stay socioeconomically afloat yet another day.
 Living from day to day is quite normative in the large family environment.
 Living, if one can call it that, is at the most basic, lowest denominator.
 Socioeconomically, they are poor at best and impoverished, even penurious at worst.
 Lifestyles of poverty, scarcity, struggle, doing without, and constant want are quite commonplace in large families.